davegoswim/davegoswim/README.md

 - 👋 Hi, I’m @davegoswim
 - 👀 I’m interested in ...
 Identity and Authorization, Interoperability, JWT, and so on and so forth.
 - 🌱 I’m currently learning ...
-Keycloak, AWS Lambda,
+Keycloak, AWS Lambda, Clojure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... david.lin.msc@gmail.com